Adityanagraj/Adityanagraj/README.md

-### Hi there 👋
+### Namaste 🙏 Let's Begin

 <!--
 **Adityanagraj/Adityanagraj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on ...🐍
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...ML+Devops=MLops
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Open source and hackothon projects 🤝
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with ...Data stuctures and algo 😶
-- 💬 Ask me about ...
+- 💬 Ask me about ...Science🔭~Tech👨🏻‍💻~Books📚
-- 📫 How to reach me: ...
+- 📫 How to reach me:  https://www.linkedin.com/in/aditya-n-02a0a8192
-- 😄 Pronouns: ...
+- 😄 Pronouns: ...Getting one soon 🤗
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ...Google it 👀
+- 💡 Have a glimpse of what I do:https://github.com/Adityanagraj/covid-19-whatsupBot
 -->